Felipefn15/DeezerNotification/README.md

-# Getting Started with Create React App
+# Deezer Notification

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created following all the intructions on the code challenge.

+The Idea is to show a good controll of notificantios and a responsivity design and performance
 ## Available Scripts

 In the project directory, you can run: